Spencer Steer Preview, Player Props: Reds vs. Blue Jays

 Spencer Steer At The Plate

-- He ranks 52nd in batting average, 35th in on base percentage, and 49th in slugging among qualified hitters in baseball.
+- Steer has 117 hits and an OBP of .348 to go with a slugging percentage of .458.
+All three of those stats are best among Cincinnati hitters this season.

-- In 62.7% of his 118 games this season, Steer has picked up at least one hit.
-He's also had 33 multi-hit games.
+- Among qualifying batters in MLB play, he ranks 56th in batting average, 39th in on-base percentage, and 51st in slugging.

-- Steer has had at least one RBI in 39.0% of his games this year (46 of 118), with two or more RBI 17 times (14.4%).
-He has also been responsible for three or more of his team's runs in three contests.
+- Steer has had at least one RBI in 38.7% of his games this season (46 of 119), with two or more RBI 17 times (14.3%).
+He has also accounted for three or more of his team's runs in three contests.

-- He has scored in 49 games this season, with multiple runs seven times.
+- He has scored in 41.2% of his games this season, with two or more runs scored in 5.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.